microsoft/netperf/docs/machines.md

 Then, configure the service to run as the user:

-IMPORTANT: The below command assumes you setup your Github service under the .\netperf directory, and that your VM / machine has $name and $password.
+IMPORTANT: The below command assumes you setup your Github service under the .\netperf directory, and that your self hosted BM machine has $name and $password.

 ```PowerShell
 $name = "netperf-win1"